jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_index_fragmentation.md

 title: Index Fragmentation alarm
 tags: [sqlserver_alarms]
 last_updated: July 29, 2016
-summary: "The Index Fragmentation alarm is raised when the largest Index file on the SQL Server is more than 5% fragmented.
-It is a good idea to defragment large index files that are more than 5% fragmented."
+summary: "The Index Fragmentation alarm is raised when the largest index partition on the SQL Server is more than 5% fragmented.
+It is a good idea to defragment large index partitions that are more than 5% fragmented."
 sidebar: c_sqlserver_sidebar
 permalink: sqlserver_alarm_index_fragmentation.html
 id: Index_Fragmentation.Alarm